GUMBridge: a Corpus for Varieties of Bridging Anaphora: Resource Description

-The dev and test sets of GUMBridge were manually annotated by the authors of this paper and graduate students trained on the annotation guidelines below\footnote{The full version of the annotation guidelines: Anonymized}.
-An agreement study on the annotation of the dev set is included in Section~\ref{sec:IAA}.
-The train set of GUMBridge was manually annotated by the authors of this paper.
-The original GUM corpus already contains entity and coreference annotations, and information status, i.e., "New", "Given", and "Accessible" (not including accessibility from instances of bridging), which were provided to the annotators of GUMBridge.
-While the bridging annotations in dev and test were done from scratch, the train documents were corrected and expanded from the original bridging annotations in GUM 11.
+The train set and test2 of GUMBridge were manually annotated by the authors of this paper.
+While the bridging annotations in dev and test were done from scratch, the train and test2 documents were corrected and expanded from the original bridging annotations in GENTLE and GUM v11.\footnote{The train documents added for GUM v12 were first annotated by students in a classroom setting using the GUMBridge guidelines (as part of GUM's annual expansion procedure), and then corrected by authors of this paper.} The original GUM corpus also already contains entity and coreference annotations following the same mention definitions used in this paper,\footnote{See \citet{Zeldes2022} for discussion of coreference guidelines in GUM, and an alternative version following OntoNotes guidelines \citeplanguageresource{WeischedelPradhanRamshawEtAl2012} in \citet{zhu-etal-2021-ontogum}} as well as information status annotations, i.e., "New", "Given", and "Accessible" (not including accessibility from instances of bridging), which were provided to the annotators of GUMBridge.
 Additionally, common structural triggers of bridging anaphora (e.g., 2 token definite entities, relative adjectives) were highlighted based on a review of the annotated dev and test data in order to help focus annotators and improve recall.
 The annotation project was completed using an adapted version of the GitDox annotation interface \cite{Zhang2017GitDOXAL}.

 \paragraph{Identifying Bridging Anaphora}